 30. West Bend Farmer’s Market

-West Bend’s Market surprised us and remains one of our most loved.
+West Bend’s Market astonished us and remains one of our most loved.
 It is right up there with Madison and Waukesha’s and parking is much easier and so is pushing a stroller!
 Every Saturday 7:30am-11:00am.

 Our son enjoys the free balloon animals.